Introduction to Game Writing and Playtesting

 by John Dale Beety

-Editor’s note: This is the first installment in our five-part series Playtesting Game Narratives, curated by SFWA’s Game Writing Committee.
+Editor’s note: This piece is part of our Playtesting Game Narratives series, curated by SFWA’s Game Writing Committee.

 In science fiction and fantasy (SFF) terms, game writing is exactly what it sounds like: writing for games.
 Calling oneself a game writer, however, is akin to declaring oneself a scientist.
 Divisions within game writing include game media, such as board games and video games; forms, such as planning dialogue trees and naming collectible cards; and publishers, from solo efforts to some of the world’s largest corporations.